 Manu Temple, Old Manali

-At a comfortable walking distance (3 km) from Manali main market, in Old Manali, is the fine stone and wood temple capped with slate tiles of Rishi Manu, a sage who codified the Hindu laws in the book Manu Samriti.
-A temple to Rishi Manu is rare in the country and Manali as Manu Alaya, or the abode of Manu derives its name from it.
+At a walking distance from Manali town, Manu Temple in Old Manali is a fine stone and wood monument roofed with slate tiles.
+The temple is devoted to Rishi Manu, a sage who codified the Hindu laws in the book Manusmriti.
+A temple of Manu is rare in the country and Manali derives its very name from Manu Alya, sanctified in the temple.

 Mountaineering Institute, Manali

-A pioneering institute, the Atal Bihari Vajpayee Institute of Mountaineering and Allied Sports, Manali is one of the few in the country that imparts training from basic to advanced level in mountaineering, rock climbing, trekking, river rafting, paragliding and other adventure sports.
+The Atal Bihari Vajpayee Institute of Mountaineering and Allied Sports is one of the pioneer institutes of the country that has promoted adventure sports in the country.
+The institute offers basic to advanced level courses in mountaineering, rock climbing, trekking, river rafting, paragliding and other adventure sport disciplines.

 Jagat Sukh Village

-Jagat Sukh served as the capital of the valley before it was first moved to Naggar and then to Sultanpur in Kullu.
-The Gaurishankar Temple dedicated to Lord Shiva and the Gayatri Temple is a testimony of the times when life in the valley centered upon this village.
+Jagat Sukh served as the capital of Kullu before it was first moved to Naggar and then to Sultanpur.
+The Gauri Shankar Temple dedicated to Lord Shiva and the Gayatri Temple is a testimony of the times when life in the valley centred around this village.

-On the road to Rohtang Pass (5 km from Manali), is a quaint little spring that is fed by the nearby Brighu Lake.
-Jawahar Lal Nehru, India’s first prime minister during his visits to Manali would only drink water from this spring.
-It has come to be named after him.
+On the way to Rohtang Pass, 5 km beyond of Manali, is a little spring fed by the sacred waters from Brighu Lake.
+Jawaharlal Nehru, India’s first prime minister during his regular visits to Manali would only drink water from this spring.
+With time it has acquired the name Nehru Kund.